 How Should I Implement My New True Ladder Line Antenna System?

 We need to think of our antenna as a system, not just an antenna.
-So the question is: how do I get as much RF power to the antenna as possible through my antenna system?
-The answer is low loss feedline combined with a tuner that can resolve the impedances presented to it by the feed line over a wide range of frequencies (bands).Here are the choices we have (most efficient to least efficient):
+So the question is: how do I get as much RF power to the antenna as possible through my feed system?
+The answer is low loss feedline combined with a tuner that can resolve the impedances presented to it by the feed line over a wide range of frequencies (bands).

 Keep in mind that system efficiency is a function of keeping a low swr (1:1 match) on any coax used in the system.
 If that is not possible, then keep the coax run (with high swr) as short as possible and use extremely low loss ladder line as much as possible.
 This will make the system losses as low as possible and thus a bigger signal!

 I look forward to having a QSO with you on the air!
 Best 73's, Gary K7EMF